Defining your account-based marketing strategy

 This answer is not every account requires one-to-one treatment.
 With hundreds of target accounts on your list, it’s impossible to treat them all with a hyper-focused level of personalization.
 You would need an enormous team and budget.

 But that’s where a tiered ABM approach can prove extremely valuable.
-The general idea is that you can break your massive list down into tiers based on importance—things like their overall size or value, how closely they match your ideal customer profile and how likely they are to close.
-In the chart below, you can see the three different tiers of ABM as outlined by ITSMA.
+The general idea is that you can break your massive list down into tiers based on importance—things like their overall size or value, how closely they match your ideal customer profile, and how likely they are to close.
+In the chart below, you can see the three tiers of ABM as outlined by ITSMA.

-The second tier, referred to as One-to-Few ABM, is meant to address your next 500-1000 ideal accounts.
+The second tier, One-to-Few ABM, addresses your next 500-1000 ideal accounts.
 Of course, you can’t give them all one-to-one treatment, so this tier focuses more on a one-to-few approach.
 This tier focuses on grouping accounts into more manageable segmentations that you can target with personalized content they can all associate with.
-This could mean things like landing pages tailored to a specific industry that are personalized with their logo or company name.
+This could mean landing pages tailored to a specific industry that are personalized with their logo or company name.

-For example, many of your target accounts may use the same piece of technology, be from the same industry, or live in the same geographic region.
+For example, many of your target accounts may use the same technology, be from the same industry, or live in the same geographic region.
 All of these are valuable when it comes to deciding how to target your marketing campaigns.